Kermit Holmes is entering his ninth year on the Lamar men's basketball coaching staff, joining the program as an assistant coach in August of 2005.

 Griffin's older brother Taylor played four years at Oklahoma and spent most of the 2009-10 season with the NBA's Phoenix Suns.
 Kelenna Azubuike went on to play at Kentucky and has spent his first four seasons in the NBA with the Golden State Warriors; J.R.
 Giddens played at Kansas and New Mexico before being drafted by the Boston Celtics; Darnell Jackson was drafted by the Miami Heat after completing a four-year career at Kansas with the 2008 NCAA National Championship; and Shelden Williams was a star at Duke before being taken by the Atlanta Hawks with the fifth overall pick in the 2006 NBA Draft.
 Both Giddens and Jackson were selected in the 2008 NBA Draft.

-Robert Meachem is in his third season as a wide receiver with the New Orleans Saints after playing for Athletes First through 2002.
+Robert Meachem was a first-round draft choice as a wide receiver with the New Orleans Saints after playing for Athletes First through 2002.

 Holmes enjoyed an extensive professional career, playing both in the U.S. and overseas.
 He played for a number of CBA teams, including the Columbus Horizon (1991-93), Oklahoma City Cavalry (1993-94, 1995-97), Rockford Lightning (1994-95) and Quad City Thunder (1997-99).
 He also played in professional leagues in Mexico City, Mexico; Istanbul, Turkey; and Angers, France.

 While playing with Oklahoma City, Holmes was named to the CBA All-Star team in 1996 and helped the Cavalry win the CBA championship in 1997.
 He also won a championship with the Quad City Thunder in 1998.